Professional Quality of Life Measure

 Beth Hudnall Stamm, PhD

-Was the developer of the ProQOL served as the and served as the director of ProQOL.org until her retirement in 2012.
+Was the developer of the ProQOL and served as the director of ProQOL.org until her retirement in 2012.
 Beth holds degrees from Appalachian State University (BS, MA) and University of Wyoming (Ph.D.).
 She is a retired professor and researcher in the field of traumatic stress.
-Before retirement, she held positions Idaho State University, the VA National Center for Posttraumatic Stress Disorder and Dartmouth Medical School as well as at the University of Alaska Anchorage and SUNY-Oswego.
+Before retirement, she held positions at Idaho State University, the VA National Center for Posttraumatic Stress Disorder and Dartmouth Medical School as well as at the University of Alaska Anchorage and SUNY-Oswego.
 She was recognized by the International Society for Traumatic Stress Studies for “fundamental contributions to the international public understanding of trauma.” and by the American Psychological Association as one of the “outstanding psychologists of this generation.”
 Beth was a contributor to the development of the U.S. Army Medical Department “Provider Resiliency Training” program which uses the ProQOL as a major component of the program.
 She specializes in traumatic stress, cultural trauma, and secondary traumatic stress.
 Her work is used in over 30 countries and diverse fields including health care, bioterrorism and disaster responding, news media, and the military

-Craig Higson-Smith, MA
+Craig Higson-Smith, PhD

 Amy C. Hudnall, MA

 Is a Lecturer in the History and Women's Studies Departments at Appalachian State University.
 She teaches courses on peace and conflict.
 She has presented and published on captivity trauma, human rights, secondary trauma, cultural relativism, and cross-cultural conflict.
 She received her M.A. in history at Appalachian State University and also studied at the Bayerische Julius-Maximilian-Universität in Germany.
-She is the president of Horse Helpers, Inc., a regional equine rescue.
+She was the president of Horse Helpers, Inc., a regional equine rescue.

 Neill F. Piland, DrPH